-Employers want to know you’re proud of your achievements and confident in your skills.
+Employers want to know you are proud of your achievements and confident in your skills.
 Make sure this comes through in your resume by highlighting all your best and most relevant strengths and accomplishments.

 Recruiters often have several applications to review and may spend less than a minute reading your resume.
-Your resume should be powerful but brief.
-It should be easy for the recruiter to quickly understand.
+Your resume is required to be powerful but brief.
+It is required to be easy for the recruiter to quickly understand.
 Be sure to view Indeed’s list of resume examples for inspiration.

 Writing your first resume is an exciting moment as a new professional.
-It’s an opportunity to show employers how you’ve prepared yourself for the workforce and why hiring you will add value to their organisation.
-By crafting a compelling resume today, you’ll be able to build on it as you grow your skills and experience over your career history.
+It is an opportunity to show employers how you have prepared yourself for the workforce and why hiring you might add value to their organisation.
+By crafting a compelling resume today, you might be able to build on it as you grow your skills and experience over your career history.